FRC1555/2023BuildCookie/README.md

 4. Maurizio - Need to Make account
 5. Max - Need to make account
 6. Marcos - Need to choose account

+Currently we are starting the process of updating the code, but the plan is to finish this side project before the end of the next build season